JuliaSmoothOptimizers/RegularizedOptimization.jl/docs/src/index.md

 - a smooth component `f` represented as an [`AbstractNLPModel`](https://github.com/JuliaSmoothOptimizers/NLPModels.jl),
 - a nonsmooth regularizer `h`.

-For the smooth component `f`, we refer to [jso.dev](https://jso.dev) for tutorials on the `NLPModel` API.
+For the smooth component `f`, we refer to [jso.dev](https://jso.dev) for tutorials on the `NLPModels` API.
 This framework allows the usage of models from
 - AMPL ([AmplNLReader.jl](https://github.com/JuliaSmoothOptimizers/AmplNLReader.jl)),
 - CUTEst ([CUTEst.jl](https://github.com/JuliaSmoothOptimizers/CUTEst.jl)),
 - JuMP ([NLPModelsJuMP.jl](https://github.com/JuliaSmoothOptimizers/NLPModelsJuMP.jl)),